truthofmatthew/prompt-design-and-engineering-techniques/README.md

 ---

-# 🔁 "Delimiters in Prompting"
+# :arrows_clockwise: "Delimiters in Prompting"

 Delimiters play a crucial role in structuring prompts for AI models, ensuring clear segmentation of information.
 They're used to distinguish different sections of a prompt, aiding in the model's understanding and processing of complex inputs.